maikewu/forms/docs/fields/25-prefill-rules.md

 | `assignedUserId`  | Optional |  The ID of the user, who is assigned to the new form instance

 ---
-## Custom Work Order Property
+## Custom Properties

-Custom Work Order Properties of the respective Space can be extracted.
+Custom Properties of the respective space can be extracted.
+These include Custom Work Order Properties and Custom Asset Properties.
 To extract a custom Property, one must first know their respective ID.

-The following examples illustrate the extraction of a custom property, the custom property ID is always placed in between the [] brackets after the step `workOrderToCustomPropertyValue`:
+The following examples illustrate the extraction of a custom property, the custom property ID is always placed in between the [] brackets after the step `workOrderToCustomPropertyValue` or `assetToCustomPropertyValue`:

 ```json (customPropertyValueToAccountId)